We’ve previously reviewed the 425X & 425XS remote trainer models.

-This is a very short guide where we outline the main differences between the original and new models of the FieldTrainer E Collars.
+In this guide, we outline the main differences between the previous/original 425 and 425S models, and the newer 425X and 425XS models of the FieldTrainer E Collars by SportDOG.

 Let’s take a look!

 *Note – this is a general information guide only.
 It is not a substitute for the advice of a professional or suitably qualified expert.

 SportDOG FieldTrainer 425 vs 425S vs 425X vs 425XS